 A: Because the Garden of Remembrance is the most inclusive Jewish cemetery in the greater Washington area, we can offer comprehensive services in accordance with all branches of Judaism, reflecting the full range of Jewish practices and honoring personal preferences.

-Funerals and unveilings take place at the convenience of your family and rabbi, including day and time of burial and graveside services.
+Funerals and unveilings take place at the convenience of your family and rabbi, including the day and time of burial and graveside services.
 You can also choose grave memorials appropriate to your wishes and in accordance with Memorial Park standards.

 As you tour and become familiar with the Memorial Park grounds, consider selecting your burial site through our prearrangement services.